EnsicoinDevs/discovronomicon/README.md

 # discovronomicon
-A book of services to discover, using a REST API.
+A book of services to discover, using a REST API, implementing the `service_book` protocol.

 A service implements a certain `protocol`, for example `ftp`.